Prompt-R1: Collaborative Automatic Prompting Framework via End-to-end Reinforcement Learning: Experiments

 The comparisons of six LLMs (e.g., Deepseek-V3, Grok-4-fast, LLaMA-4-Maverick, GPT-5, Gemini-2.5-flash, and Qwen-Plus) and their collaboration with the Prompt-R1 agent across 8 in-distribution and 4 OOD datasets are shown in Figures \ref{fig:6-models-8-datasets-radar} and \ref{fig:6-models-OOD}.
 As shown in Figure \ref{fig:6-models-8-datasets-radar}, on in-distribution datasets, the Prompt-R1 agent boosts performance in multi-hop reasoning tasks, with limited gains in mathematical reasoning, reflecting the baseline LLM’s strengths.
 The agent’s impact varies across LLMs, with greater improvements in low-baseline tasks and diminishing returns in high-baseline tasks.
 As shown in Figure \ref{fig:6-models-OOD}, on OOD datasets, incorporating the Prompt-R1 agent leads to substantial improvements in EM, F1, and SSim, especially in SSim, enhancing semantic coherence.
 LLMs with weaker baselines benefit most, confirming the Prompt-R1 agent’s ability to address reasoning weaknesses and maintain consistent performance across LLMs.

-\subsection{Ablation study (RQ4)}
+\subsection{Ablation Study (RQ4)}

-As shown in Table \ref{tab:ablation-extended}, Prompt-R1 (Full) performs optimally across all datasets, highlighting the synergy of environment, reinforcement learning, and the agent.
-Removing any component significantly reduces performance, with reinforcement learning most affected by complex reasoning tasks.
-The environment has less impact on mathematical computation, showing task-dependent dependencies.
-In addition, Prompt-R1 (Full) exhibits more stable performance on the four OOD datasets, reflecting strong cross-task generalization ability.
-Ablation experiments show that the performance effectiveness of Prompt-R1 stems from the close coupling of environment interaction, the learning mechanisms, and agent decision-making, with varying component dependencies across tasks, and the agent-environment configuration should be selected based on the task and requirement. tasks, and the agent-environment configuration should be selected based on the task and requirement.
+As shown in Table \ref{tab:ablation-extended}, Prompt-R1 (Full) performs optimally across all datasets, highlighting the strong synergy of environment, reinforcement learning, and the agent.
+Removing any single component significantly reduces performance, with reinforcement learning most affected by complex reasoning tasks.
+The environment has notably less impact on mathematical computation, showing clear task-dependent dependencies.
+In addition, Prompt-R1 (Full) exhibits more stable and consistent performance on the four OOD datasets, reflecting strong cross-task generalization ability.
+Ablation experiments show that the performance effectiveness of Prompt-R1 stems from the close coupling of environment interaction, the learning mechanisms, and agent decision-making, with varying component dependencies across tasks, and the agent-environment configuration should be carefully selected based on the task and requirement.

-\subsection{Different environment Training (RQ5)}
+\subsection{Different Environment Training (RQ5)}

 We trained the Prompt-R1 agent in two environments: GPT-4o-mini (via official API) and GPT-OSS-20B (locally deployed).
 Results in Table \ref{tab:agent-env-comparison} and Figure \ref{fig: cost} reveal five insights: \textit{(i)} The zero-cost LLM (GPT-OSS-20B) as training environment achieves performance close to the overhead-cost LLM (GPT-4o-mini) alternative; \textit{(ii)} With GPT-4o-mini, Prompt-R1 improves faster but is less stable, while GPT-OSS-20B shows steadier convergence and more efficient feedback; \textit{(iii)} The agent-environment interaction framework significantly enhances reasoning, especially for weaker LLMs; \textit{(iv)} The environment, as both reasoning generator and feedback verifier, has a decisive impact on performance; \textit{(v)} Collaboration with the training environment enhances performance, indicating that RL can strengthen agent and LLMs' cooperation.